Why the CDC Is Urging People to Check Their Cucumbers

-Pregnant people are more likely to contract severe illness from salmonella than non-pregnant people due to their weakened immune systems.
+This is particularly important for expectant parents and young children, as pregnant individuals and children under five are more susceptible to severe illness from salmonella due to naturally weakened immune systems.
 According to the National Institutes of Health, while not common, salmonella can also increase the chance of complications during pregnancy, depending on the severity of the infection.
 In some cases, it can increase the chance for preterm delivery and restrict the growth of the fetus.

-Once contracted, symptoms from salmonella usually start within six hours to six days.
-Symptoms can include diarrhea, fever and stomach cramps.
-Some severe but often uncommon salmonella strains can sometimes cause infection in urine, blood, bones, joints or the nervous system, and can cause life-threatening issues.
+Salmonella symptoms typically develop within six hours to six days and may include diarrhea, fever, and stomach cramps.
+In rare cases, severe strains of salmonella can cause infections in the urine, blood, bones, joints or nervous system, leading to potentially life-threatening complications.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.